 It became harder not to focus on the sounds coming from across the space, three moaning voices breaking over the sounds of the bubbling fountains and adding some splashing of their own.
-Lyselle was pulled back to what she saw when leaving Evenclire's classroom; the bobbing Adorned, the throbbing red meat of the satyr's spit-shone shaft, and the way Auna looked at her, presented herself and her prize, like she was putting on a show just for the Terran to see...
+The presence of such a gleeful sexual encounter pulled Lyselle's mind back to what she saw when leaving Evenclire's classroom; the bobbing head of the Adorned, the throbbing red meat of that satyr's spit-shone shaft, and the way Auna looked at her, presented herself and her prize, like she was putting on a show just for the Terran to see...